IVF is the most widely used technique to assist with pregnancy

 Risks of having IVF

 This is something that you should discuss with your Doctors, both those involved with your cancer and those at the fertility centre.
+As with any medications, you may get some side effects.
+Minor symptoms include: mild hot flushes, headaches, irritability and restlessness.

 A dangerous over reaction to fertility drugs is called OHSS (ovarian hyper stimulation syndrome)